MC1224565 – (Updated) Trust DigiCert Global Root G2 certificate authority to avoid Exchange Online email disruption

 Summary:

-To avoid Exchange Online email disruption by March 15, 2026, organizations must trust the DigiCert Global Root G2 certificate authority.
-This affects those with disabled Windows CTL updates or using older/custom runtimes.
-Systems with default Windows CTL Updater enabled require no action.
+To avoid Exchange Online email disruption by March 23, 2026, organizations must trust the updated DigiCert Global Root G2 certificate and intermediates, especially if they disable Windows CTL updates or use custom/older runtimes.
+Failure to update may cause mail flow issues.

 Details: